TryStatsN/StatsN.NoAsync/Readme.md

 This is a completely sync version of the core [StatsN Client](https://github.com/TryStatsN/StatsN.NoAsync).
-This was created for people whom wanted to use .net 4.0 but can not use Microsoft.Bcl.Async package.
+This was created for people whom wanted to use .net 4.0 but cannot use Microsoft.Bcl.Async package.
 Both projects inherit from a [common contracts package](https://github.com/TryStatsN/StatsN.Contracts).
 This may be extended to .net 3.5 in the future.

 ## Getting started